-6. Sinopie Museum
+6. Explore the Sinopie Museum

 If you want to know more about the Campo Santo and the frescoes, you should make your way to the Sinopie Museum.
 Inside, you will find all the stories of the original sinopies which were the preparatory drawings for the frescoes.

-7. Santa Maria della Spina Church
+7. Visit the Gothic Santa Maria della Spina Church

 The Santa Maria della Spina Church is a perfect example of Pisan Gothic style architecture.
 Santa Maria della Spina was built next to the River Arno, which unfortunately created instability in conjunction with the soft soil.
 As a result, it was decided to dismantle the church and rebuild it a little higher to protect it.

-8. Park Migliarino San Rossore
+8. Relax at the Park Migliarino San Rossore

 If you want to escape the city, the Park Migliarino San Rossore is the best place to go to discover nature in the 24,000 hectares situated between Viareggio and Livorno.
 This area has been well protected from urban development, allowing you to reconnect with nature.
 If you want to enhance your visit, you can visit the park with a horse drawn carriage.

-9. Piazza dei Cavelieri (Knights’ Square)
+9. Find the Piazza dei Cavelieri (Knights’ Square)

 The Piazza dei Cavelieri is the second most important square in Pisa.
 The Piazza was once used as a political centre and home of the knights.

-10. National Museum of San Matteo
+10. Browse the Art Collection of the National Museum of San Matteo

 In the National Museum of San Matteo, you will find works from the medieval period to the 16th century.
 Antique paintings, sculptures and wooden religious relics are exhibited in this museum.

-11. San Michele in Borgo
+11. Explore the Ancient Church of San Michele in Borgo

 When you are in front of the church, and before you enter it, look up above your head and discover its beautiful façade with multi storey columns.
 Perhaps this will remind you of Pisa’s Cathedral?
 The highlight of the church is the Crucifix by Nino Pisano.

-12. Pisa Food Specialities
+12. Eat Some Pisa Food Specialities

 Pisa is in Italy and, as with everywhere in Italy, you will find great food.
 If you want to taste some specialities, you could try these: